EXPLORE THIS STORY

 Analysis of Turkish media coverage reveals a strategically selective approach that reflects Ankara's complex geopolitical priorities.
-Regarding tensions in the Strait of Hormuz, the Daily Sabah adopts a factual and measured tone in reporting the French naval initiative, presented as 'purely defensive'.
-This coverage reveals the delicate balance Turkey must maintain between its NATO relations and its energy interests with Iran.
-Turkish media carefully avoids any alarmist language that could compromise Turkish-Iranian economic relations, particularly crucial in the energy sector.
+Regarding tensions in the Strait of Hormuz, the Daily Sabah adopts a measured, factual tone in reporting the French naval initiative, presented as 'purely defensive'.
+This coverage reveals the delicate balance Turkey must maintain between its NATO relationships and its energy interests with Iran.
+Turkish media carefully avoids alarmist language that could compromise Turkish-Iranian economic relations, particularly crucial in the energy sector.

-The emphasis placed on the article concerning the repatriation of Kurdish families to Afrin constitutes a major indicator of Turkish media priorities.
-This diverted coverage illustrates Ankara's narrative strategy that seeks to legitimize its 2018 military intervention in Syria (Operation Olive Branch).
-By presenting these returns as a Syrian government initiative, Turkish media subtly constructs a narrative of stabilization and normalization in a region under de facto Turkish control.
+The emphasis placed on coverage of Kurdish family returns to Afrin constitutes a significant indicator of Turkish media priorities.
+This selective framing illustrates Ankara's narrative strategy to legitimise its 2018 military intervention in Syria (Operation Olive Branch).
+By presenting these returns as a Syrian government initiative, Turkish media subtly constructs a narrative of stabilisation and normalisation in a region under de facto Turkish administration.

-The most revealing silence concerns the complete absence of mention of Trump's direct military threats against Iran.
-This strategic omission is explained by Turkey's uncomfortable position as a NATO member but economic partner of Iran, and purchaser of the Russian S-400 defense system.
-Turkish media thus avoids taking sides in an escalation that could force Ankara to choose between its contradictory alliances.
+The most revealing silence concerns the complete absence of coverage regarding direct military threats by Trump against Iran.
+This strategic omission reflects Turkey's uncomfortable position as a NATO member yet economic partner of Iran, and purchaser of the Russian S-400 defence system.
+Turkish media thus avoids taking sides in an escalation that could force Ankara to choose between its multiple, contradictory alliances.

-Turkish narrative framing transforms regional tensions into opportunities for soft power projection.
-Turkey positions itself implicitly as a stabilizing actor in the Middle East, capable of managing Syrian crises while maintaining pragmatic relations with all regional actors.
-This media approach reflects the doctrine of 'Zero Problems with Neighbors' adapted to contemporary geopolitical realities, where Turkey seeks to maximize its regional influence without alienating its multiple strategic partners.
+The Turkish narrative framing transforms regional tensions into opportunities for soft-power projection.
+Turkey positions itself implicitly as a stabilising actor in the Middle East, capable of managing Syrian crises while maintaining pragmatic relations with all regional actors.
+This media approach reflects the doctrine of 'Zero Problems with Neighbours' adapted to contemporary geopolitical realities, where Turkey seeks to maximise its regional influence without alienating its multiple strategic partners.

 Priority given to Turkish energy and economic interests with Iran